Government must maintain focus in managing economy

 We have witnessed similar instances in the past when progress had been made in achieving positives for the economy, only for some reckless spending and corruption within the public sector to throw the gains made overboard.

-On our side, we see the many efforts being made by the Finance Minister
+On our side, we see the many efforts being made by the Finance Minister to ensure that the cost of infrastructure projects in the country is not overly bloated to create holes in the country’s budget.

 For instance, at the Value for Money Conference organised by the Vice-President’s Secretariat in Accra last Monday, Mr Ken Ofori-Atta categorically called for standardisation of the cost of public sector projects to curb corruption in their construction and ensure transparency and accountability.